YuilTripathee/yuiltripathee.github.io/README.md

-# This is an official site of Yuil Tripathee, studying computer engineering in Nepal.
+# This is an my main website.
+I'm computer engineering student at KMUTT.